pluots/clevis-rs/README.md

 This crate is an implementation of the clevis client to the [Tang] protocol used for generating encryption keys.

+This project is NOT officially associated with Latchset, publisher of Clevis and Tang.

 This crate is a work in progress.

 ## Tang